Nov 11, 2021

 Other hugely popular categories on the app include pranks, fitness, home renovation, DIY, beauty and skincare, fashion, recipes and cooking, life hacks, advice, and pets.

-tikTok is seeing an ever broader range of topics being discussed and covered on its platform including more personal and serious topics such as healthcare advice.
-Fertility doctor Lora Shahine and psychologist and physician Dr David Puder have both attracted hundreds of thousands of followers.
+TikTok is seeing an ever broader range of topics being discussed and covered on its platform including more personal and serious topics such as the following:

-At-home hobbies such as gardening and cooking have seen a rise in popularity on the platform.
-Content which offers users inspiration, but also authenticity, tends to perform well.
+Content that offers users inspiration, but also authenticity (a growing trend across social media for brands), tends to perform well.
 Many TikTok users prefer to see raw and truthful angles, unlike on Instagram where the style of most videos and images has evolved to be more perfectly polished, and, some might say, less authentic.

 TikTok has launched its own campaign #LearnonTikTok, which categorizes educational content around all kinds of topics, “from life hacks to science tutorials, makeup masterclasses and motivational tips, to quick cooks”.